habibb2r/BASA-FINDER-CLIENTSIDE/README.md

 yarn install
 \`\`\`

-3. Create a \`.env.local\` file in the root directory and add necessary environment variables:
+3. Create a \`.env\` file in the root directory and add necessary environment variables:
    \`\`\`env
    NEXT_PUBLIC_BASE_API=your_api_url
    \`\`\`